majikthise911/Token_Crowdsale/Martian_Token_Crowdsale-main/README_Instruction.md

     > **Note:** Also will use OpenZeppelin to extend the functionality of your crowdsale contract by adding time restrictions, refund capabilities, and a cap for the number of tokens that can be created.

-In the subsections, you’ll create a fungible token that’s ERC-20 compliant.
+In the subsections, a fungible token that’s ERC-20 compliant is created.
 This token will be minted by using a `Crowdsale` contract from the OpenZeppelin Solidity library.

-The crowdsale contract that you create will manage the entire crowdsale process.
+The crowdsale contract that created will manage the entire crowdsale process.
 This process will allow users to send ether to the contract and receive KaseiCoin tokens, or **KAI**, in return.
 Your contract will automatically mint the tokens and distribute them to a buyer in one transaction.

-Note that you’ll record a short video or animated GIF or take several screenshots that show the deployed contract in action.

-In the `README.md` file of your GitHub repository for this homework assignment, you’ll create a section named Evaluation Evidence.
-In this section, you’ll share screenshots of your work from each subsection of the assignment.

 ### Step 1: Create the KaseiCoin Token Contract

-In this subsection, you’ll create a smart contract that defines KaseiCoin as an ERC-20 token.
-To do so, complete the following steps:
+In this subsection, a smart contract that defines KaseiCoin as an ERC-20 token is created.

 1. Import the provided `KaseiCoin.sol` starter file into the Remix IDE.